Purdue-CS193/homework-0-AvinashMahesh/index.md

+# Avinash Mahesh's First CS193 Homework
+## Favorite things about CS193
+- the professors
+- the material covered in class
+- the many options presented for students to get extra help

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.